Conducting Routine Animal Hygiene Tasks

 7. Update their monitoring record sheet.

-The following video provides a demonstration of the daily routines of working with dogs who are in care.
-It also dives into some insight surrounding the cleaning techniques of larger enclosures.
+The following video provides a demonstration of the daily routines of working with dogs in care.
+It also dives into some insight into the cleaning techniques of larger enclosures.

 Health examinations